Inhaltsverzeichnis

 18

 This 61-year-old executive has lived with the effects of tetracycline-stained teeth since she was a little girl (Fig. 1).
 All her life she wanted to have a great smile, but she never knew what her dental options were.
-The general dentist she had seen for many years told her there was nothing he could do to help her, so he referred her to our office.
+The general dentist she had seen for many years told her there was nothing he could do to help her,

 22